Adea Pirdeni

-Adea Pirdeni (born 1 October 1983) is an Albanian politician who served as the Minister of State for Public Administration and Anti-Corruption of Albania since January 2024.
+Adea Pirdeni (born 1 October 1983) is an Albanian politician who has served as the Minister of State for Public Administration and Anti-Corruption of Albania since January 2024.

 Early life

 Adea Pirdeni studied law at the University of Tirana and the University of Oxford.
 She holds a PhD since 2016.

 Political career

 Adea Pirdeni is a lecturer since 2008 at the university of Tirana where she teaches constitutional law, European Union law, and administrative law.

 In September 2020, she is deputy Minister of Justice and deputy chief negotiator in charge of the negotiations for the Judiciary and Fundamental Rights to prepare the accession of Albania to the European Union.

-On 10 January 2024, she is proposed to be the Minister of State for Public Administration and Anti-Corruption in the Rama III Government and officially named on 15 January 2024.
+On 10 January 2024, she was proposed to be Minister of State for Public Administration and Anti-Corruption in the Rama III Government and officially named on 15 January 2024.